RoStrap/Resources/docs/README.md

 -- called "Superman" inside ReplicatedStorage.Resources.TextLabels
 local Superman = Resources:GetTextLabel("Superman")
 ```

-In fact, Resources can also manage instances that aren't creatable by `Instance.new`.
+In fact, Resources can also manage instance types that aren't creatable by `Instance.new`.
 They must however, be preinstalled into Replicated.Resources.
-This basically allows you to do things like:
+This basically allows you to do things like the following:
 ```lua
 local Falchion = Resources:GetSword("Falchion")
 -- As long as this exists as Resources.Swords.Falchion,